30x30 Direct Watercolour Challenge 2023 - 2025

 6 American tow truck.
 Again, it's okay but no better than okay.
 Had I made the truck bigger then I could have given it more detail and definition possibly.

 7 Thank goodness I was able to end the first week with something decent - an old 1938 stock tube train in modern Southgate tube station.
 I've since sold the original and prints of this.
+I was born and grew up in London.
+I grew up loving the Tube and thoroughly enjoyed making this.

 9 - Clevedon Pier Sunset.
 Thankfully I followed the terrible elephants immediately with this.
 I was pretty pleased, although the reflections in the water aren't great.